 The cover of the September 20/27, 2013 Entertainment Weekly, its Fall TV Preview, says “get the scoop on 119 shows, PLUS the best new series.”
 If I need a reminder that the medium has diffused, that’ll do it.

 Yet on two successive episodes of the Bat Segundo Show podcast, host Ed Champion declares that there is an “American epidemic of gravitating to mainstream culture in an age of limitless choice.”
 He and guest Kiese Laymon discuss “why America is terrified of rich and variegated cultural engagement.”
 Then Champion and Alissa Quart dissect “how outsiders and iconoclasts have been appropriated by institutional forces.
-Read the rest of this entry »
+Why have we shifted to a culture hostile to original voices?
+Why is it all about being liked?”

 I knew of the early 20th Century American cartoonist Winsor McKay from his Little Nemo strip, which has been collected in books.
 However, I was less familiar with his other work.
 “Dream of the Rarebit Fiend was a newspaper comic strip by… McCay which began September 10, 1904.
 As in McCay’s signature strip, Little Nemo, the strip was made up of bizarre dreams… Rarebit Fiend was printed in the Evening Telegram, a newspaper published by the Herald.
 For contractual reasons, McCay signed the strip with the pen name ‘Silas’.